 The process that I use in translating birth certificates is fairly simple:

-- First, the client will usually contact me about his/her requirement.
+1. The client contacts me about his/her requirement.
 Once the initial contact is made, he/she scans a copy of their birth certificate and emails it to me, along with some important information like the following: Name, email address, date the copy is needed, and a street address where the birth certificate translation can be mailed.